PRIDE-Toolsuite/trackhub-creator/README.md

     - _SUCCESS_, the trackhub was successfully published / updated.
     - _WARNING_, the trackhub was published / updated, but some errors occurred.
     - _ERROR_, the trackhub could not be published / updated.
+- _success_messages_, a list of informative messages about the trackhub publishing process.

 # Application Architecture